koloyyee/Swift-Keywords/README.md

 ---

 ## Motivation
-Swift got over 200 keywords now here is table lookup for the keywords, definitions and where to use.
+Swift got over 200 keywords now, here is a table lookup for the keywords, definitions and where to use.

 **AI Disclaimer**:
-The definitions and where to use were researched with Gemini, if you find it in accurate please create an issue.
+The definitions and where to use were researched with Gemini; if you find it inaccurate, please create an issue.

 ---